jwommack/code-challenge/README.md

 Senior Web Developer coding challenge.

 ## The Challenge
-You have 90 minutes to complete as much of this challange as you can
+You have 90 minutes to complete as much of this challange as you can.

 - Fork this repo
 - Set up your boiler plate